wumingx89/TwitterLite/README.md

 - [x] Opening the hamburger menu disables the content view.
 You can tap or drag to close menu
 - [x] Dragging/Opening/Closing the content view to reveal the hamburger menu has animation to gray out the content view.
+- [x] When the hamburger menu is open, the content view is disabled.
+It can be closed by tapping anywhere in the content view
 - [x] Dragging/Opening/Closing the content view will animate certain things.
 For example on the timelines the profile image icon will slowly disappear as the menu opens
+- [x] Scrolling on the profile page will animate the user profile image and appear to slide under the banner image.
+Scrolling down will reverse the effect
+- [x] When the name goes under the banner, a new one will show up in the banner.
+Same effect as in the real app.

+Features carried over from last project:
+- [x] Favorite and retweet icon animations
+- [x] Retweet opens a confirmation action sheet like in the real app
+- [x] Trying to leave the compose tweet view will prompt the user if the tweet isn't empty
+- [x] Tweet character count changes as you type.
+Turns red when there are 20 characters or less remaining
+- [x] Tweet button is disabled when text is empty or over 140 characters

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):